kuhrusty/MorbadScorepad/CONTRIBUTING.md

   attempt to load that adventurer-specific image (for an example of loading a Drawable from a resource *name* instead of ID, see `SkillListActivity.loadImage()`.

+### More blather about Drawables

+For the DangerDeckActivity background images, originally I did what I thought I was *supposed* to do, and had images of different densities.
+However, the result looked like crap on my tablet: it's a relatively low-*density* screen, so it used the low-density image... but scaled it up to match the screen resolution instead of choosing a higher-density version of the image better suited to the screen *resolution*.

+(So--using made-up numbers here--if a "low density" phone has a screen which is 240x360 pixels, and my tablet has a larger-but-still-"low density" screen which is 480x720 pixels, I think Android was choosing the "low density" 240x360 image and scaling it up to 480x720--which looked like crap--rather than just using the image appropriately sized for the screen.)

+So, I abandoned density-specific background images and just went with one higher resolution image, and let lower-resolution devices scale it down.
+Arguably lame, but the scaled-*up* images really looked distractingly, head-achingly bad.